 This “listening ear” comes naturally to some, but for the rest of us, we can develop this ability with perfect pitch training.
 Shinichi Suzuki, creator of the Suzuki Method, trains his young students to develop perfect pitch as they learn how to play an instrument, not by reading music, but by listening to it.
 This is exactly right brain training helps a child learn music.

-Four Perfect Pitch Training Methods to Use with Your Baby
+Four Training Methods to Help Your Baby Develop Perfect Pitch

 1. If you have a piano or any tuned musical instrument, sit with your baby and play on note, then tell him/her what that note is.
 And continue as long as your baby is alert and paying attention.
 Try humming the notes while playing them as long as you can hum in the same key!

 2. Use a set of tuning forks.
 Tap them and hold them close to your baby’s ear as the sound resonates.